OleksandrSaven/book-store/README.md

 API Documentation (Swagger):

 Swagger is integrated into the project, you can access the interactive API documentation by navigating to the Swagger UI URL.
 It usually looks something like: http://localhost:8080/api/swagger-ui/index.html.
+#### This application has a number of controllers that have the appropriate functionality:
+ 1. Authentication Controller:
+    - register new user
+    - login as user or admin
+ 2. Book Controller
+    - find all books
+    - get book by id
+    - create book
+    - delete book
+    - update book
+3. Category Controller
+   - create category
+   - get all category
+   - update category
+   - delete category
+   - get books by category
+4. Order Controller
+   - create order
+   - find all orders
+   - find all items in specific order
+   - find specific item in specific order
+   - update order
+5. Shopping Cart Controller
+   - create cart
+   - get cart
+   - update cart
+   - delete cart
 ## API  Testing with Postman
 ![](media/postman.png)